Blue-spotted ribbontail ray

 Generally spends the day hidden alone inside caves or under coral ledges or other debris, often with only its tail showing.
 At night, small groups assemble and swim onto shallow sandy flats with the rising tide to feed.
-Unlike many other stingrays, this species seldom buries itself in sand.
+Unlike many other rays, this species seldom buries itself in sand.

 Breeding in the blue-spotted ribbontail ray occurs from late spring to summer; the male follows the female and nips at her disc, eventually biting and holding onto her for copulation.

-Main threats are widespread habitat degradation and intensive fishing pressure throughout its range
+Main threats are widespread habitat degradation of caral reefs and intensive fishing pressure throughout its range.

 - Latin Name: Taeniura lymma